rothemi/SAGA/README.md

 or the individual help files for each function. help(package = "saga", help_type = "html")

 There is also a full example in the Vignette.
-Example files are provided in the "sample files.zip" file.